 3) Do It

+If you make a claim today, you had better make it happen.
 There can be no more lame excuses about why you cannot get it done.
 Almost anything is possible if you put a high priority on it.

-During the pandemic, I decided I wanted to make a steak at home.
+During the pandemic, I decided I wanted to make steak at home.
 I had never made a steak in my life.
 I have been a chicken, turkey, and fish man for the vast majority of my time on Earth.
 But I decided I wanted to learn how to make steak, and I put a high priority on it.

 There were no bold proclamations that I made about making steak.
 I just began to read about cooking steak.
 My first steak was average at best and a rubber boot at worst.
 But now I’m making high-quality steak.
-I’m not the master of the steak game, but my skills are improved at a great rate.
+I’m not the master of the steak game, but my skills improved at a great rate.
 Why?
 Because I prioritized it.

 If you are unhappy with how you look and you want to build an amazing physique, prioritize it.
 Your health and fitness must become a priority.
 If they don’t, you can expect to have a worse body this time next year.